VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

      var index = n * 2;
 ```

 This code looks like we had some faulty logic.
+In particuar, there's a base case check at the beginning of the method that needed correction.
 Let's figure out what commits contributed this faulty logic.
 Notice how we have these lines:

 ```
 @@ -296,7 +296,7 @@ function RegExpToString() {